Central Coast Destination Management Plan 2022-2025

-The draft Plan has been informed by independent research and analysis as well as consultation with industry representatives, community groups, businesses, Council and Government stakeholders.
+The draft Plan was informed by independent research and analysis as well as consultation with industry representatives, community groups, businesses, Council and Government stakeholders.

-The local community’s voice is important in the finalisation of the Plan, with interested residents and businesses encouraged to view the draft Plan and provide feedback.
+The local community’s voice was important in the finalisation of the Plan, with interested residents and businesses encouraged to view the draft Plan and provide feedback.

-The community are invited to view the draft Central Coast Destination Management Plan 2022-2025 available in the document library on this page and the FAQs available below.
+The community were invited to view the draft Central Coast Destination Management Plan 2022-2025 and have their say between 25 November to 22 December 2021.

 Have your say

-Submissions are to be addressed to the Chief Executive Officer, Mr David Farmer by 5pm 22 December 2021 via:
+Submissions were to be addressed to the Chief Executive Officer, Mr David Farmer by 5pm 22 December 2021 via:

 - Email email@example.com